Madaar49/Madaar49/README.md

 - Projects:

-   **HydroChemPy :** A python package for calculating and priocessing hydrochemical data.
+   **HydroChemPy :** A python package for calculating and processing hydrochemical data.
 Standalone app or integration as a toolbox into ArcGisPro

    **Aquadeep AI.** ML-physics model combining 3D subsurface structures, ML and physics conbstraints for groundwater simulation